Symbian9/qmapshack-doc-wiki/AxMaintainIndex.md

 ## Structure of the raw index

-The raw index is saved in the file `AxData4Index.md`.
+The raw index is saved in the file `AxData4Index.txt`.
 It is formatted in the Markdown format.
 This page is not part of the manual.
 It is not referenced from the manual main page.

 Index entries in the raw index should be defined on a per-section basis as follows:

-    * [Test](TestPage#markdown-header-label)   <-------- link taken from section headers - don't change
+    * [Test](Test.Page#markdown-header-label...)   <-------- link taken from section headers - don't change
     + Short Linktext           <-------- insert short but concise link text (optional) ++ Longer Linkcaption      <-------- insert longer link description, appears as caption text of the link (optional)
         1. MainIndex|subindex  <-------- MainIndex must be sortable!